bballdave025/nyquist-text-existence/prereg_thinking/preregistration_starter_ideas.md

 - Qualitative inspection (including fingerprints and surface traces)

 Exploratory work is allowed and expected, but will be explicitly labeled as such and separated from confirmatory results.

+### Edge cases and non-goals (scope note)

+Our Nyquist framing addresses stroke-supported text existence—cases where ink–substrate alternation at stroke scale is preserved (or destroyed) by sampling.
+Humans (and models) may still infer “text exists” from higher-level regularities (e.g., repeated ascender/descender rhythm, baseline structure, or layout context) even when stroke-scale evidence is absent.
+We do not treat such inferences as errors; we treat them as prior-driven judgments that lie outside the stroke-existence criterion analyzed here.
+Extending the framework to these “global-regularity” cases is future work.

+We note that isolated, intentional human-created strokes may sometimes be identifiable even when stroke-scale text evidence is absent; such cases fall outside text existence detection and are treated here as a distinct class of intentional mark evidence.

 ---